eatahine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir - script that creates a directory called my_dir wit

-h permissions 751 in the working directory
+h permissions 751 in the working directory chmod -R +X . -script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.